 The lowest 2 quiz scores will be automatically dropped - allowing students some flexibility for unplanned sickness, travel, or other events interfering with their availability.
-There are also only 24 attendance points required for approximately 29 class meeting days, meaning that you have some flexibility if you are not able to attend (iClicker) or complete before & after questions for some planned class meetings.
+There are also only 24 attendance points required for approximately 29 class meeting days, meaning that you have some flexibility if class is cancelled, if you are not able to attend (iClicker), or if you cannot complete before & after questions for some planned absence.

 In addition, there are several acceptable reasons for missing class that will result in an excused attendance for the corresponding day(s).
-In general, acceptable reasons for absence from or failure to participate in class include illness, serious family emergencies, special curricular requirements (e.g., judging trips, field trips, professional conferences), military obligation, severe weather conditions, religious holidays, and participation in official university activities such as music performances, athletic competitions, or debate.
+In general, acceptable reasons for absence from or failure to participate in class include illness, serious family emergencies, special curricular requirements (e.g., field trips, professional conferences), military obligation, severe weather conditions, religious holidays, and participation in official university activities such as music performances, athletic competitions, or debate.
 Absences from class for court-imposed legal obligations (e.g., jury duty or subpoena) will be excused.
 Other reasons also may be approved by the instructor.